towersvault/shinpokered/README.md

   - Mewtwo can learn Swift by TM
   - Kakuna and Metapod learn harden by level-up
   - pikachu and kadabra have their catch rates adjusted to yellow version
-  - Give haunter/machoke/kadabra/graveler an evo by level option (level 45 to 48)
+  - Give haunter/machoke/kadabra/graveler an evo by level option (level 45)
   - Butterfree and Beedrill have their prior evolutions' moves added to their level-0 move list
   - Clefable and Wigglytuff get some moves back via level-up
   - Diglett & Dugtrio can learn cut like in yellow version